 Continue an open line of communication with the individual.
 Assume competence!
 Talk about the transfer of rights when an individual turns 18.
 Explain the individual's rights and encourage their active role in decision-making at their IEP meetings.
 Discuss decision-making options and identify family, friends, and allies who can support the individual to make their own decisions, with support that is needed.
 PMCEEP, National Center on Transition and Employment.
-Propure two Child for Age of Majority and Transfer of Rights Propure two Child for Age of Majority and Transfer of www.michiganallianceforfamilies.org 1-800-552-4821 info@michiganallianceforfamilies.org
+Propure two Child for Age of Majority and Transfer of Rights Propure two Child for Age of Majority and Transfer of

-Michigan Alliance for Families

-Michigan Alliance for Families is an IDEA Grant Funded Initiative of the Michigan Department of Education, Office of Special Education, and Michigan's federal Parent-Training and Information Center (PTIC) funded by U.S. Department of Education, Office of Special Education Programs (OSEP).
+Michigan Alliance for Families Michigan Alliance for Families Michigan Alliance for Families is an IDEA Grant Funded Initiative of the Michigan Department of Education, Office of Special Education (MDE-OSE); the Michigan Department of Lifelong Education, Advancement, and Potential (MiLEAP); and Michigan's Federal Parent-Training and Information Center (PTIC) funded by the U.S. Department of Education, Office of Special Education Programs(OSEP). www.michiganallianceforfamilies.org 1-800-552-4821 info@michiganallianceforfamilies.org